 Resources for Landlords

 Property owners and managers are increasingly adopting smoke-free policies in their properties.
 In addition to improving the health of current and future tenants, there are a variety of financial and public safety reasons to adopt smoke-free policies.
 Recent surveys show that 82% of all renters would prefer to live in a smoke-free building (Center for Tobacco Policy and Organizing, 2008).
 Increasingly, renters are coming to appreciate smoke-free living and consider it a valuable amenity for their families.
-Because going smoke-free is completely legal and well within the rights of the property owner, every day an increasing number of properties are transitioning to a healthier, safer, and more economically viable smoke-free status.
+Because going smoke-free is completely legal and well within the rights of the property owner, everyday an increasing number of properties are transitioning to a healthier, safer, and more economically viable smoke-free status.
+Civil code section 1947.5 (sometimes known by its bill number, SB 332) allows landlords to make their properties 100 percent smoke-free.
+For more information on landlords' right to make properties smoke-free, click here.
 There are several key reasons why landlords may wish to adopt smoke-free policies:

-Reduced complaints when all tenants know the smoking rules
+- Reduced complaints when all tenants know the smoking policy

 In recent years, a rapidly expanding number of communities in California have explored and adopted smoke-free housing ordinances.
 From the earliest adopters (City of Belmont in San Mateo County, and City of Calabasas in Los Angeles County), a growing movement toward smoke-free housing protections has been seen.
-In recent years in San Mateo County, the County itself and the City of Menlo Park have adopted protections for renters by requiring smoke-free common areas of multi-unit housing.
-Given the high market demand for smoke-free housing and the increasing focus on secondhand smoke as a major contributor to chronic health conditions such as asthma, lung disease, and heart disease, it is likely that the below list of local smoke-free housing policies will continue to grow.
+In recent years in San Mateo County, Daly City has adopted protections for renters by requiring smoke-free common areas and individual units in multi-unit housing.
+Given the high market demand for smoke-free housing and the increasing focus on secondhand smoke as a major contributor to chronic health conditions such as asthma, lung disease, and heart disease, it is likely that the list of local smoke-free housing policies will continue to grow.